survivejs/webpack-book/manuscript/techniques/06_consuming.md

 },
 ```

-You still have to point to a CDN and ideally provide a local fallback so there is something to load if the CDN does not work for the client:
+You still have to point to a CDN and ideally provide a local fallback, so there is something to load if the CDN does not work for the client:

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>